meltano/meltano/docs/src/docs/contributing.md

 source ~/.venv/meltano-development/bin/activate

 # Install all the dependencies
-pip3 install -r requirements.txt
+pip install -r requirements.txt

 # Install dev dependencies with the edit flag on to detect changes
 # Note: you may have to escape the .`[dev]` argument on some shells, like zsh
-pip3 install -e .[dev]
+pip install -e .[dev]

 # Bundle the Meltano UI into the `meltano` package
 make bundle